cisagov/ScubaGear/baselines/teams.md

 5. Select **Save**.

 ## 10. Recording of Live Events

-Live events are recorded by default.
-Agencies should increase their privacy by changing the policy so that events are only recorded at the organizer’s discretion.
+This section helps reduce security risks related to the recording user permissions for Live Events.

 ### Policies
 #### MS.TEAMS.10.1v1
 Record an event SHOULD be set to Organizer can record Global (org-wide default) meeting policy and all custom policies.
-- _Rationale:_ TODO
+- _Rationale:_ The security risk of the default settings for Live Events are that Live Events are avaialble to be recoreded by all participants by default.
+By limiting the recording permissions to only the organizer this minimizes the security risk to the organizer's discretion for these Live Events.
 - _Last modified:_ July 2023

 ### Resources